 Fresh milk is readily available all across the United States.
-However, the sale of raw milk is banned in many European and Americas.
-The US Food and Drug Administration (FDA) issued guidelines that milk sold across state must be pasteurized and meet the standards (A-grade) of the US Pasteurized Milk Ordinance.
+However, the sale of raw milk is banned in many Europe and the Americas.
+The US Food and Drug Administration (FDA) issued guidelines that milk sold across the state must be pasteurized and meet the standards (A-grade) of the US Pasteurized Milk Ordinance.

-It is usually sold fortified with Vitamin-D, homogenised and whole, fat-reduced, skimmed, evaporated, flavoured or powdered.
+It is usually sold fortified with Vitamin-D, homogenized and whole, fat-reduced, skimmed, evaporated, flavored, or powdered.
 Buy fresh milk in cans, bottles, tetra-packs, etc.

-Heat, oxygen and light affect the nutritional value of milk.
-It must therefore be refrigerated as quickly as possible, preferably, bought in a non transparent container which is closed tightly after use.
-Never return a used milk to the original container as it may contaminate the rest.
+Heat, oxygen, and light affect the nutritional value of milk.
+It must, therefore, be refrigerated as quickly as possible.
+Never return used milk to the original container as it may contaminate the rest.

-It keeps well in the fridge for 10 days but it will not keep as long if it has been previously left at room temperature for longer periods.
+Milk keeps well in the fridge for 10 days, but it will not keep as long if it has been previously left at room temperature for longer periods.